Clear-Bible/macula-hebrew/README.md

 # macula-hebrew (םכלה)
 ## Syntax trees, morphology, and linguistic annotations for the Hebrew Bible

-This repository contains the MACULA linguistic datasets for Hebrew, including data from:
+This repository contains linguistic datasets for Hebrew, including data from:

+1. MACULA Hebrew Linguistic Datasets © 2022 by Clear Bible, Inc, released under a Creative Commons CC BY 4.0 license.
-1. The text of the Westminster Leningrad Codex, released into the public domain by the [Groves Center](http://www.grovescenter.org/), and available at [tanach.us](http://tanach.us).
+2. The text of the Westminster Leningrad Codex, released into the public domain by the [Groves Center](http://www.grovescenter.org/), and available at [tanach.us](http://tanach.us).
-2. Morphology from the [Open Scriptures Hebrew Bible](https://hb.openscriptures.org), available on [Github](https://github.com/openscriptures/morphhb/).
+3. Morphology from the [Open Scriptures Hebrew Bible](https://hb.openscriptures.org), available on [Github](https://github.com/openscriptures/morphhb/).
-3. Syntax trees developed by Clear Bible, Inc. together with the Groves Center.
+4. Syntax trees developed by Clear Bible, Inc. together with the Groves Center.
 (Note: Clear was formerly known as Global Bible Initiative from 2014-2020 and Asia Bible Society before that.)
 Recently, the Groves Center graciously released [Westminster Hebrew Syntax without Morphology](https://github.com/Clear-Bible/macula-hebrew/tree/main/sources/GrovesCenter) under a Creative Commons CC BY 4.0 license.
-4. Word sense data from the United Bible Societies [MARBLE](https://semanticdictionary.org/) project.
+5. Word sense data from the United Bible Societies [MARBLE](https://semanticdictionary.org/) project.

 During 2022, we intend to add further datasets, which are under development: